 They had told her it would be impossible.

-They had said, in effect, that if the best and brightest Boston had to offer would scoff at the idea of a woman establishing her own medical practice, those hooligans in the West would surely cry witchcraft.
+They had said that if the best and brightest Boston had to offer would scoff at the idea of a woman establishing her own medical practice, those hooligans in the West would surely cry witchcraft.
 It was this last idea that gave Maura pause, and made her wonder how her fellow Americans in the West really would feel about her.
-She had been honest in her intentions when she told some friends that she would like to take over her father's hospital, but no one had been able to take her seriously.
+She had been honest in her intentions when she told some friends in Boston that she would like to take over her father's hospital, but no one had been able to take her seriously.
 This had gotten her to thinking.

 August 4, 1884